 It’s a skill that you need no matter how many years you cruise.
 Because every cruiser will continually face challenges to their skills.
 This is something we recently learned when an 18-year, single-handing cruiser with experience on two oceans let the current catch him by surprise and ended up wrapping our anchor rode around his propeller trying to regain control.

-Since we moved on board in September 2015, we’ve learned more about weather, currents, anchoring, navigation, diesel engines, electrical systems etc. than we could have ever imagined.
+Since we moved on board, we’ve learned more about weather, currents, anchoring, navigation, diesel engines, electrical systems etc. than we could have ever imagined.

 But I don’t think any skill has been more important in cruising than being willing to stink at new things without it making you want to give up.